The-Frederickson-Lab/undergrad-research/README.md

 volunteers.
 However, not all students can afford to work for free, and it is not fair to offer opportunities to gain research experience only to students with enough financial resources to pursue unpaid positions.
-For this reason, in recent years, we have tried to forgo volunteers and instead mentor undergraduate students through one of the programs listed above.
+For this reason, we encourage students to consider one of the above options instead.
 All the programs listed above offer either pay or course credit to undergraduate student researchers.
+We will consider volunteers only when unusual lab needs or student circumstances arise.